avirshup/DockerMake/README.md

 Compose docker containers using human-readable YAML files.

 ##### Requirements
 You'll need python2.7, pyyaml, docker-py, and access to a docker daemon.
-These commands will set up the software and environment:
+If you have pip and a docker-machine, you can run these commands to get set up:
 ```bash
 pip install pyyaml docker-py
 eval $(docker-machine env [machine-name])